 Underneath that pitch layer, there’s rhythm, there’s bodily movement.
 You know there are all these things that exist, but they're just not being heard.
 There's an aggressive energy behind that idea of muting something.

-With Hong Kong Sign Language interpretation, artist Samson Young explains the origins of his Muted Sounds series, in which musicians are instructed to perform without creating music
+Artist Samson Young explains the origins of his Muted Sounds artworks, whereby musicians perform with muted instruments.

 Multidisciplinary artist Samson Young was trained as a composer and graduated with a PhD in Music Composition from Princeton University in 2013.
 His academic background in music has led him to incorporate elements of experimental music, sound studies, and site-specific performance into his art practice.
 He uses sound as a tool, cutting through the veil of the everyday to uncover ideologies and political propositions.